GEspinosa7/GEspinosa7/README.md

 > Here some things about me that you might want to know:

 1. 🌱 I’m currently learning **Node.js**
-2. 👯 I’m looking to collaborate on any company that wants to hire me for mobile app development or web with node.js
-4. Campos dos Goytacazes - RJ - Brazil
+2. Campos dos Goytacazes - RJ - Brazil
 3. 📫 How to reach me:
    - gabrielespinosajob@gmail.com
    - [Linkedin](https://www.linkedin.com/in/gabriel-espinosa-727542158/)